NCAR/geocat-comp/docs/contrib.rst

 Now, whenever you commit changes, the pre-commit hooks will run and may make small modifications to your code.
-If the pre-commit hooks make any changes, you will need to re-add the files and commit them again in order to sucessfully make the commit.
+If the pre-commit hooks make any changes, you will need to re-add the files and commit them again in order to successfully make the commit.

 To manually run the pre-commit hooks, use the following command: